 Beach Beach WA 893 commences on the northern side of the sandy foreland, initially curving to the north for 1.5km to the lee of the prominent Alkimos wreck, then continues north-north-west 6.5km past Pipidinny Beach and the southern side of Yanchep to the beginning of the Yanchep beachrock.
-The beach total 8.3km in length, with vehicle access at Pipidinny, as well as 4WD tracks backing most of the beach.
 For most of its length it is backed by a 10-20m high foredune with a few blowouts, then vegetated undeveloped (in 2001) transgressive dunes extending 2-3km inland.
-The northern 1.5km is backed by the expanding settlement of Yanchep.
+There is curently development taking place in the southern half of the beach with the northern section backed by the expanding settlement of Yanchep.
 The southern section is being developed for housing with beach access now open at Alkimos.
 Pleistocene calcarenite reef continue to parallel the shore lowering waves to less than 1 m, which maintain a relatively steep reflective beach face.
 The beach is sandy apart from a section of partly exposed beachrock along Pipidinny Beach.
 During moderate to high swell there are reef breaks located about 1km offshore at Alkimos, including an inner and outer break.

 Swimming Quinns Rocks-Wanneroo beaches have a relatively low hazard rating with usually low waves and few rips.
 However the beach can be steep, with deep water just off the beach, so care is required with young children and non-swimmers.